daar/pmake/doc/index.rst

-.. fmake documentation master file, created by sphinx-quickstart on Sat May  7 09:56:31 2016.
+.. pmake documentation master file, created by sphinx-quickstart on Sat May  7 09:56:31 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to fmake's documentation!
+Welcome to pmake's documentation!
 =================================

-Fmake is a minimalistic yet powerfull build tool for (free) pascal.
+PMake is a minimalistic yet powerfull build tool for (free) pascal.

 Contents: